torchnyu/blog/_drafts/2020-12-16-good-problems-to-have.md

 want to do research and undergrad research programs have applications that open much later than internships.
 They're worrying about how they'll move to a different city if they get the job.
-They're worrying about whether or not they're prepared for the interview when they apply.
+They're worrying about whether or not they're prepared for the interview before they even apply.

 These are all wonderful problems to have.
 If you end up having to decide between an offer and a potential research position, that's a